3mcd/javelin/docs/src/glossary.md

 ### Slot tag

 A slot tag is a tag component automatically given to slots.
 Slots are subsituted in types with their underlying slot tags.
-For example, `world.of(MovementState)` would find all entities with a `MovementState`.
+For example, `world.query(MovementState)` would find all entities with a `MovementState`.

 ### Slot component